Growing Hops in Florida for Homebrewed Beer

 Growing Hops in Florida Is a Little Tricky

 The "soil" here is mostly just sand.
-If you are doing an underground watering system like soaker hose, then it will work fine.
+If you are doing an underground watering system like a soaker hose, then it will work fine.
 However, I am watering from above with a hose.
-When I attempted to hose water, it would bead up and never really soak in, instead evaporating, leaving the soil as dry as the desert.
-Hops need a LOT of water to get to the root system.
+When I attempted to hose the plants, the water would bead up and never really soak in, instead evaporating, leaving the soil as dry as the desert.
+Hops need a lot of water to get to the root system.
 My solution was to buy soil from a big-box retailer and mix it with some home-made compost from grass clippings and kitchen scraps.
 This allowed the water to seep in very easily.

 Hops like a lot of sun.
-Try to plant them so that they get sun throughout most of the day, except when hottest, as mentioned earlier, if your sand gets very hot.
+Try to plant them so that they get sun throughout most of the day, except when it's hottest, as mentioned earlier, if your sand gets very hot.
 A southern exposure worked best for me.
-I did try Eastern and Western side of my house, unsuccessfully, though this was with my early attempts, before I did many of the changes I have outlined on this page.
-Because of where Florida is, the North side of the house is not likely to get enough sun to successfully grow hops, unless it is far enough away from the house, avoiding the shade.
+I did try the eastern and western side of my house, unsuccessfully, though this was with my early attempts, before I did many of the changes I have outlined on this page.
+Because of where Florida is, the north side of the house is not likely to get enough sun to successfully grow hops, unless they are planted far enough away from the house and avoid the shade.

 According to Ricky at Burt's Farm, it is almost like growing hydroponically if you plant directly in Florida sand.
-There isn't much to it, other than the sand itself.
-No nutrients for a hungry hop plant.
+There isn't much to it, other than the sand itself; there are no nutrients for a hungry hop plant.
 I used 10-10-10 frequently with my plants, with an additional nitrogen supplement.
 They seemed to do very well with it.
-If your hops seem to be doing well, then stop growing, it is likely a fertilizer problem.
+If your hops seem to be doing well, but then stop growing, it is likely a fertilizer problem.
 Hops like very large amounts of nitrogen.
-Once they get growing you should be able to tell that there had been significant growth by the end of the day.
+Once they get growing, you should be able to tell that there has been significant growth by the end of the day.
 Hop plants shoot up very quickly.
 There are recipes for eating the shoots, if you are so inclined.
 I haven't tried them yet, but they supposedly taste something like asparagus.

-Dr. Brian Pierson and Ricky Burt interviewed about growing hops in Florida
+Dr. Brian Pierson and Ricky Burt are interviewed about growing hops in Florida.

 Use good line to cordage them up.

 The storms we get in Florida will blow your hops around, causing the bines to slowly weaken and break.
-Tight lines lessens this weakness.
+Tight lines lessen this weakness.

-The only pest I saw were green armyworms, and the occasional cocoon.
+The only pest I saw were green armyworms and the occasional cocoon.
 They found the leaves on the bines very tasty.
-I picked off or squashed the armyworms, and sprayed with water mixed with a small amount of detergent.
+I picked off or squashed the armyworms and sprayed the plants with water mixed with a small amount of detergent.

 Hops like to grow tall.
 I strung lines up about 10 feet, and each plant made it to the top and slowed down just a little the higher it got.
-Below is a 9 ft Crystal hop plant that I just pulled some cones from.
-If I were able, I would have lines 20 feet, as they really can get that tall.
-You can see the paracord I use to string them up.
+Below is a 9-foot Crystal Hops plant that I pulled some cones from.
+If I were able, I would have 20-foot lines, as they really can get that tall.
+In the photo, you can see the paracord I use to string them up.

 I would like to point out that hops become large plants.
-If I were trying this again for the first time, I would try one or two plants at a time, before going full bore into hops growing.
-I ended up planting about 12 individual plants and the upkeep was quite a bit for me once they got larger.
-Each plant needs to be untangled and trained, lots of watering, fertilizing, and even a little pest control.
+If I were trying this again for the first time, I would try one or two plants at a time before going full bore into hops growing.
+I ended up planting about 12 individual plants, and the upkeep was quite a bit for me once they got larger.
+Each plant needs to be untangled and trained, along with lots of watering, fertilizing, and even a little pest control.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.